How modern slavery accountability gives you a competitive edge

 ● Unsafe working conditions

-The behavioural signs of modern slavery can be comparatively more difficult to identify.
+The behavioral signs of modern slavery can be comparatively more difficult to identify.
 There is no simple definition as to how an enslaved person may behave.
-When conducting due diligence on contacts, it’s critical to astutely observe the behaviour and appearance of employees to determine whether they are safe.
+When conducting due diligence on contacts, it’s critical to astutely observe the behavior and appearance of employees to determine whether they are safe.

 A victim may: